KCAQ: KCAQ (2016–present)

 On July 1, 2016, KOCP swapped frequencies with sister station KCAQ, moving from 95.9 FM to 104.7 FM.
 This move brought the KCAQ call letters and rhythmic contemporary format to the 95.9 FM frequency, now rebranded "Q95.9".

 On September 11, 2017, KCAQ began airing the nationally syndicated Tino Cochino Radio program originating from KKFR in Phoenix.
 From November 2018 to August 2019, KCAQ was simulcast on KKZZ (1520 AM), which dropped its adult standards format.

 Transmission issues

-KCAQ operates on the same frequency as KFSH-FM, a Class A station in La Mirada, California.
+KCAQ operates on the same frequency as KAIA, a Class A station in La Mirada, California.
 The two stations are short spaced to each other as the cities they are licensed to serve are 63 miles apart.
 Under Federal Communications Commission (FCC) rules, the minimum distance between Class A and Class B1 stations operating on the same channel is 89 miles.
 As such, the station competes for signal strength along the outer edge of its broadcast area, particularly in the San Fernando Valley.
 This interference makes both signals generally unable to be received clearly in much of northwestern Los Angeles County.